rkdarst/scicomp/tut/scip2015/debugging.rst

 - Finally, will discuss advanced techniques for different languages.

-Everyone knows that debugging is twice as hard as writing a program in the first place.
-So if you're as clever as you can be when you write it, how will you ever debug it?

-| Brian Kernighan, 1974
+**Everyone knows that debugging is twice as hard as writing a program in the first place.
+So if you're as clever as you can be when you write it, how will you ever debug it?** - Brian Kernighan, 1974

 What is debugging?